What is Gender Questioning?

-Encourage self-expression: Encourage young people to express themselves in a way that feels truthful to them, whether through clothing, hairstyles, or other means.
+- Encourage self-expression: Encourage young people to express themselves in a way that feels true to them, whether through clothing, hairstyles, or other means.
 Let them know that it’s okay to explore and experiment with their gender identity.

 The Intersection of Gender Questioning and Mental Health